 COMPONENT 2: Models of Leadership

-Distinguished alumni and friends of the University will be invited to interact with students enrolled in the UM Global Leadership Initiative through an intensive Models of Leadership program.
+Distinguished alumni and friends of the University will be invited to interact with students enrolled in the UM Global Leadership Initiative through a Models of Leadership program.
 Each year, national and international leaders in business, law, science, the arts, humanities, social sciences, and public service with ties to the University will be brought to Missoula to discuss with the Fellows approaches and experiences necessary for meeting challenges posed in the global century.
 The weekend retreats will be facilitated by UM faculty and chosen leaders and will typically be held at one of the University's off-campus properties to provide a concentrated opportunity for discussion and reflection.
-Each will involve approximately 50 Fellows, who will select according to the major topic and expertise provided by the visiting leader.

 COMPONENT 3: Beyond the Classroom